New Zealand Extends ‘Active Investor Plus Visa Scheme’ with Two New Streams

 A5: Investment must be finalised within 6 months from the date of approval-in-principle.
 Applicants can apply for a 6-month extension if necessary.

 The New Zealand renewal of the Active Investor Plus Visa program demonstrates that it is serious about onboarding high-value investors and spurring economic Growth.
 By including the Growth and Balanced categories, eliminating the language prerequisites, and broadening the range of available investment opportunities, the country presents a less restrictive and more hospitable entry door for investors wishing to reside there.
-These measures aim to facilitate the establishment of New Zealand as an even more compelling centre of allure for foreign investment.
+These measures aim to establish New Zealand as an even more compelling centre of attraction for foreign investment.